gabrielsoltz/metahub/README.md

 ## Run and list findings

-List all AWS Security Findings using the default filters:
+List all AWS Security Findings using the default filters.
+See [Filtering](#Filtering)

 - `./metahub --list-findings`

 ## Run and list findings with MetaChecks enabled

-List all AWS Security Findings using the default filters and running MetaChecks:
+List all AWS Security Findings using the default filters and running MetaChecks.
+See [Filtering](#Filtering)

 - `./metahub --list-findings --meta-checks`